Online Degrees & Certificates

 AA in Economics

 Economics is the study of how society allocates scarce resources (land, labor, capital) in an attempt to satisfy unlimited wants.
 It is broadly divided into two branches: Macroeconomics and Microeconomics.
 Macroeconomics is concerned with the workings of the economy as a whole.
 It is the study of broad measures of economic performance: Gross Domestic Product (GDP), unemployment, and inflation.
 Given these measures, it considers the role of the government in guiding the macroeconomy.
-Microeconomics, on the other hand, focuses on the role of individual decision-makers - consumers and firms – and analyzes the efficiencies and failures of a market system.
-The role of the government in correcting inefficient market outcomes is then considered.
+Microeconomics focuses on the role of individual decision-makers—consumers and firms—and analyzes the efficiencies and failures of a market system.
+The potential role of government to wholly or partially correct market failures is then considered.
 The two branches approach the fundamental questions of resource allocation from opposite sides: one from the perspective of the economy as a whole (macroeconomics) and one from the perspective of the individual agents in the economy (microeconomics).

 Program Learning Outcomes

 - Have a working understanding of the role of prices in a market economy, trade, economic growth, competition, market failures and the economic role of government.